 This type of agreement gives reassurance to both the buyer and seller, as a price (usually 10%) is paid as a guarantee on the property.
 Should the buyer back out of the purchase, they lose this 10% payment, and should the seller back out, they must pay the buyer double the original payment (so 20% of the purchase price).

-– The final stages: It is important that at the end of your process, you ensure that the property is correctly registered, that all taxes have been paid and costs have been settled.
+- Final stages: It is important that at the end of your process, you ensure that the property is correctly registered, that all taxes have been paid and costs have been settled.
 It is important to remember that annually, you must pay property tax on the property.

 How do I register my property in Spain?